Showing posts with label Jake Kelley. Show all posts

 Left: Selfie.
 Not Gideon or Abraham

-We cut to a church service with Eli Gemstone and his children, Jesse, Judy, and Kelvin, announcing the start of their streaming service, GODD.
-We see Jesse's wife Amber, their kids, and Judy's husband BJ in the audience.
+We cut to a church service with Eli Gemstone, Jesse, Judy, and Kelvin, announcing the start of their streaming service, GODD.
+We see Jesse's wife Amber, their sons, and Judy's husband BJ in the audience.
 No partner for Kelvin.
 He must be single

-F*k, yeah!
-More pecs and dicks after the break
+More after the break

-In Righteous Gemstones Episode 2.1, we flash back to 1968, when the young Eli Gemstone (Jake Kelley) is working as a professional wrestler named the Maniac Kid, and, later, a hired goon for promoter Glendon Marsh.
+In Righteous Gemstones Episode 2.1, we flash back to 1968, when the young Eli Gemstone (Jake Kelley) is working as a professional wrestler named the Maniac K*d, and, later, a hired goon for promoter Glendon Marsh.

 Jake Kelley had his tv debut as the young Eli, but he and two friends, Mavro Diamante and Harrison Chandler (below), were co-presidents of Steal the Sun Productions, producing "web-series, documentaries, and award-nominated short films."

 Kyle Hawk grew up in Carlsbad, New Mexico and studied at the Southwest Indian Polytechnic Institute, near Albuquerque.
 After the army, he worked as a fitness instructor and freelance wrestler.
-He has appeared in wrestling movies, the Wrestling tv series on Netflix, and The Righteous Gemstones, and he will star in the upcoming Barracuda: The Movie: "A Marine and a tech mogul embark on an road trip across legendary Route 66."
-Sounds like there will be some gay subtexts.
+He has appeared in wrestling movies, the Impact Xplosion wrestling tv series on Netflix, and The Righteous Gemstones: In the opening sequence of Episode 2.1, a flashback to 1968 Memphis, John Big Cloud (Kyle Hawk) is wrestling the young Eli Gemstone (Jake Kelley).

 Kyle's wrestling persona keys into Native American culture and stereotypes.
 His entry on his merch page reads: